 The V/Q ratio of the lung is measurable by the multiple inert gas elimination technique (MIGET).
 The lung divides into a number of compartments, and a mixture of 6 gases is inhaled.
 The V/Q of each compartment can be calculated using the expiration of the different gases and mathematical models.

 Systemic circulation to the lungs takes place via the bronchial circulation, which ultimately drains into the pulmonary vein.
 This normal left-to-left anatomic shunt results in a slight drop in PaO2 from 100 mmHg at the end of pulmonary capillaries to 95 mmHg in the pulmonary vein.
 The A-a gradient typically measures this slight drop in oxygen partial pressure from the alveoli (PAO2) to the pulmonary vein (PaO2) due to shunting, which may increase in some pathological conditions.
 Right to left shunts may further reduce PaO2 to cause hypoxemia and exhibit an increased A-a gradient.
-Diffusion problems may also lead to an increased A-a gradient because arterial blood may not reach equilibrium with alveolar air due to diffusion limited gas exchange.
+Diffusion problems may also lead to an increased A-a gradient because arterial blood may not reach equilibrium with alveolar air due to diffusion-limited gas exchange.

 Physiological conditions can cause extreme V/Q ratios outside of the normal range.
 In a right-to-left shunt, a portion of the pulmonary blood flow is shunted away from alveoli, resulting in ventilation without perfusion and a higher V/Q ratio.
 Although diffusion between capillaries and alveoli is unaffected, the arterial PO2 is decreased from the lack of ventilation of the shunted blood, resulting in an increased A-a gradient.
 The arterial PCO2 is increased from a lack of gas exchange as well.
 Because of the plateau in the hemoglobin oxygen-binding curve, a small change in oxygen content of the arterial blood causes a significant shift in PO2.
 As a result, right-to-left shunts result in more hypoxemia than hypercapnia.
-Generally, increasing FiO2 through supplemental oxygen therapy does not improve hypoxemia in patients with right-to-left shunts because the increased oxygen content of the inspired air never reaches the shunted blood for gas exchange.
+Generally, increasing FiO2 through supplemental oxygen therapy does not improve hypoxemia in patients with right-to-left shunts.
+The increased oxygen content of the inspired air never reaches the shunted blood for gas exchange.

 A number of conditions can cause right-to-left shunts that cause a V/Q mismatch.
 At a microscopic level, pulmonary arteriovenous malformations provide a route from arterial to venous blood in the pulmonary circulation that bypasses the pulmonary capillaries where gas exchange occurs.
 Congenital heart defects can cause right-to-left shunts at a macroscopic level.
 In the case of ventricular septal defects, the right ventricle may hypertrophy to the point that the right ventricle has a higher pressure during systole than the left ventricle, causing blood to flow from the right to left ventricle, bypassing the pulmonary circulation.
 Physiologic right-to-left shunts may also occur if perfusion reaches areas of the lungs that are not ventilated, which may result from airway obstructions, pulmonary edema, and pneumonia.
 The effect of physiologic right-to-left shunts is minimized by hypoxic vasoconstriction in the pulmonary circulation, which redirects blood flow to better-ventilated areas of the lungs for more efficient exchange.